nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **API** : [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)

-At high level, Logic Component is responsible for making sense of the user inputs, and modify storage and ui accordingly.
+At a high level, the `Logic` component is responsible for making sense of the user inputs, and modifying storage and ui accordingly.
-It is like a controller that glue the other components together.
+It acts like a controller to glue the other components together.

-To be more specific, it interacts with ui component by taking the user input from it, and setting the ui display accordingly.
+It interacts with the `UI` component by taking the user input from it, and setting the UI display accordingly.
-It also calls APIs (addPerson, deleteLesson for example) from model component to modify the data representation, and call APIs from storage component to save the data to local storage each time the data is modified.
+It also calls APIs (addPerson, deleteLesson for example) from the `Model` component to modify the data representation, and call APIs from the `Storage` component to save the data to local storage each time the data is modified.

 The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("delete 1")` API call as an example.
 <puml src="diagrams/DeleteSequenceDiagram.puml" alt="Interactions Inside the Logic Component for the `delete 1` Command" />

-Inside the `Logic` component, there are 4 main components: LogicManager, AddressBookParser, ScheduleParser and Command.
+Inside the `Logic` component, there are 4 main components: `LogicManager`, `AddressBookParser`, `ScheduleParser` and `Command`.

-The command class will do the actual modification of the data, on been executed by the LogicManager, and communicate with logic manager its execution result via the CommandResult class.
+The `Command` class will do the actual modification of the data, when executed by the LogicManager, and communicate its execution result via the CommandResult class with the Logic manager.

-Parser classes are responsible for parsing the user input and create the corresponding command object.
+Parser classes are responsible for parsing the user input and creating the corresponding command object.

-AddressBookParser is responsible for parsing the user input for finding the corresponding parser and return the corresponding command object.
+AddressBookParser is responsible for parsing the user input for finding the corresponding parser and returning the corresponding command object.

-And logicManager will do the actual execution of command, and update to ui and storage.
+LogicManager will perform the actual execution of the command, and update the ui and storage.
-The sequence diagram below

 Here's a (partial) class diagram of the `Logic` component:
 <puml src="diagrams/LogicClassDiagram.puml" width="550"/>